Arike Ogunbowale

-Arike Ogunbowale (born March 2, 1997) is an American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
+Arike Faulina “Goomba” Ogunbowale (born March 2, 1997) is a Nigerian-American professional basketball player for the Dallas Wings of the Women's National Basketball Association (WNBA) and for the Mist of Unrivaled.
 She played college basketball for the Notre Dame Fighting Irish, before being drafted by the Wings with the fifth overall pick of the 2019 WNBA draft.
 She was the Most Outstanding Player of Notre Dame's 2018 national title run, hitting game-winning baskets in both the semi-final and championship game.
 Arike Ogunbowale was named WNBA All Star MVP in 2021 and 2024.

 Early life

 She was born to parents Yolanda Block Ogunbowale and Nigerian expat Gregory Ogunbowale in Milwaukee.
 She is the youngest of three children.
-She is of Yoruba descent and her name ”Arike” means "a child you treasure, cherish, pamper and love" in the Yoruba language.
+She is of Yoruba descent and her name "Arike" means "a child you treasure, cherish, pamper and love" in the Yoruba language.
 Her father served in the Nigerian military while her mother Yolanda played softball at DePaul University and her brother Dare played football at the University of Wisconsin and is a running back for the Houston Texans.
 She is also a cousin of basketball player Diamond Stone.
 From 2009 to 2012, Ogunbowale was part of four Division One Wisconsin State High School Champions soccer teams.

 Ogunbowale came out of the eighth grade at Our Redeemer Lutheran School in Wauwatosa, Wisconsin.
-In her last year at Our Redeemer, Arike helped the Our Redeemer girls’ team win the national championship at the 2011 Tournament of Champions sponsored by the Lutheran Basketball Association of America.
+In her last year at Our Redeemer, Arike helped the Our Redeemer girls' team win the national championship at the 2011 Tournament of Champions sponsored by the Lutheran Basketball Association of America.
 She was named the MVP of the tournament.